brainlife/docs/docs/privacy.md

 ## Information Used For Contact

-If you supply us with your postal/mailing address:

-* You will only receive the information for which you provided us your address.
+The email address you provide during brainlife.io signup process will be used to identify you, and to send you newsletters and other information materials.
+The Brainlife team might contact you using that email address.

 ## Information Sharing